pavelapekhtin/price-driven-switch/README.md

 ### Key Features

 - **Real-time Price Control**: Provide RESTful api for controlling your devices based on electricity price using the smart home solution of your choice.
+- **Even Hour Distribution**: Spreads operating hours throughout the day instead of clustering them, preventing all appliances from running consecutively during cheapest hours
 - **Grid Rent Integration**: Supports Norwegian grid rent model with configurable rates for different seasons and time periods
 - **Power Limiting**: Monitors total power consumption and automatically turns off low-priority appliances when exceeding limits, preventing you to go into the next price bracket with the grid provider.
 (Requires Tibber Pulse meter for real-time power draw monitoring)
 - **Web Interface**: User-friendly Streamlit-based configuration interface